sellpy/dashboard-link-opener/README.md

 # Parse dashboard

-To obtain a parse dashboard link you need to write one of the 3 Parse dashboard commands depending on what environment you want to end up in, and supplying a query.
+To obtain a parse dashboard link you need to write one of the 3 Parse dashboard commands depending on what environment you want to end up in, and supply a query.

 ### Paths